Work smarter not harder. With these books on productivity, you’ll find yourself getting more done in less time and with less stress.

 Decluttering queen Marie Kondo is here to help you spark joy in your job.
 With organizational psychologist Scott Sonenshein, she tackles the decluttering process as it pertains to the workplace.
 Helping inspire you to tidy up your office, Kondo uses her KonMari method to show you that minimalism is just important at work as at home.
 Combined with organizing advice from Sonenshein to help you get to get your inbox in order and rework your schedule, Joy at Work is a winning collaboration that will inspire you to streamline your work life.
 Read more →

 Whether you are a checklist kind of person or not, Atul Gawande will convert you to the power of checklists to increase your productivity.
-Using fascinating stories, he’ll show you how checklists have revolutionized such industries as pilots, surgeons, homeland security, investment banking, and more.
+Using fascinating stories, he’ll show you how checklists have revolutionized such industries as pilots, surgeons, and construction.
 As with all good business books, when you’re finished, you’ll be inspired to create your own checklists to ensure that your life runs as smoothly as possible.
 Read more →

 Susan C. Pinsky